TiaMcDowell/TombOfAnnihilationNotes/docs/NPCs/Xandala & Family/Artus Cimber.md

 [[Xandala Cimber]]'s Father, an archialogist that is missing.
 Is protected from divination due to a magic ring (possible the same [[ring of winter]] he possesses).
 He uses other various magic items to cast spells.
+His ring of winter prevents aging.
+He looks to be about 30-40.

 A member of the harpers!